How Do You Prepare the Ground for Composite Decking?

 How to Remove Scratches on PVC Decking?

-Another disadvantage of PVC decking is that there are a few ways to remove, or at least hide, any signs of scratching.
+A disadvantage of PVC decking is that there are a few ways to remove, or at least hide, any signs of scratching.
 How you do it will depend mostly on the severity of the scratches.
+A solution used for PVC in general is using a hardwax filler on the area damage or marked and this can remove or hidden the visual appearance of the scratch.

 PVC Decking Alternatives

-If you’re not keen on using plastic decking, you can choose composite decking instead.
-Like PVC decking, it has the same advantages, along with resistance to cuts and scratches.
-It’s also as durable and low-maintenance as plastic decking.
-However, if you want beautiful decking, a composite one is a better choice.
-It is more rustic and natural-looking, whereas plastic decking appears more polished and synthetic.
+If you’re not keen on using PVC decking, you can choose composite decking instead.
+Like PVC decking, it has the similar advantages, along with minor resistance to scratches.
+It’s also as durable and low-maintenance as PVC decking.
+However, if you want authentic touch and feel to your decking, a composite one is a better choice.
+It is more rustic and natural-looking, whereas PVC decking appears more polished and synthetic.

 Some types of hardwoods also have high scratch-resistant, such as Ipe.
-While less resistant to scratches than plastic decking, you can also remove any visible signs of damage by sanding.
-Overall, there are many types of decking to choose from when considering scratch resistance.
+While less resistant to scratches than PVC decking, you can also remove any visible signs of damage by sanding.
+Overall, there are many types of decking to choose from when considering scratch resistance, but the best in our view is PVC decking.